 RJ monitors that researchers with RJ grants follow the open access policy.
 As the recipient of a grant from RJ, you are responsible for ensuring that the applicable guidelines for open access are known and followed within the project.

 - At the time of the application, the applicants must include a plan for how research results will be communicated, both within scientific community and society at large.
 This means that the applicants also must also indicate the costs associated with the planned scientific production, how it should be made openly available and the costs for this.

 - At half-time of the project, a mid-term evaluation is carried out where the project manager submits an evaluation report.
 Then the requirement for open access is also followed up and the project manager is asked to answer how they will ensure that the project results are published open access.
 At the actual evaluation meeting, RJ also reminds the project manager that the research results should be published open access.

 - At the final report of a grant, the publication list must clearly state which publications that are published open access, links to these must be included and it should be stated how open access has been obtained.

 RJ recommends that research data used as a basis in publications is also made available to the public.

-RJ has decided to request a data management plan for projects applying for Infrastructure for research 2020.
+RJ has decided to request a data management plan for projects applying in the call for RJ Infrastructure for research 2020 and onwards.